-B. REMUNERATION MATTERS
+REMUNERATION MATTERS

-Principle 7: Procedures for Developing Remuneration Policies
+Principle 6: Procedures for Developing Remuneration Policies

-There should be a formal and transparent procedure for developing policy on executive remuneration and for fixing the remuneration packages of individual directors.
-No director should be involved in deciding his own remuneration.
+The Board has a formal and transparent procedure for developing policies on director and executive remuneration, and for fixing the remuneration packages of individual directors and key management personnel.
+No director is involved in deciding his or her own remuneration.